 “There are a few agencies that specialize in short-term furnished inventory,” says Triplemint’s Lang.
-Apt212 and Manhattan Management Group are a couple such names.
+Apt212 and Manhattan Management Group are a couple.
 “Most of the larger brokerages also have relocation specialists or agents with experience in short-term rentals,” he adds.

 You will have to be willing to fork over a fee, usually a month’s rent for shorter leases or 15 percent for anything over six months.

 “Working with a reputable broker may save you money in the end because we can negotiate on your behalf and broaden your options,” says Tracie Hamersley, a broker at Douglas Elliman.
 Plus you can capitalize on their connections.
 “I called a property manager who had just happened to speak to a tenant who was looking to sublet her apartment, and I was able to place my client in a short-term lease.
 That serendipity happens all the time.”

 Hamersley also has a valuable resource in the firm’s internal bulletin board, where she can reach out to all 4,000 agents across the city to find leads on rentals that may be off market or broker-to-broker.
 “I can post what I am looking for and quickly get a match,” she says.